tusc/wireguard/README.md

 **# tar -C / -xvf udm-wireguard.tar.Z**

-One the extraction is complete, cd into /mnt/data and run the script setup_bin.sh.
+Once the extraction is complete, cd into /mnt/data and run the script setup_bin.sh.
 This will setup the symbolic links for the various binaries to the /bin path as well as create a symlink for the /etc/wireguard folder.

 There's a sample wg0.conf in /etc/wireguard you can use to create your own, provided you update the public and private keys.
 There are various tutorials out there for setting up a client/server config for wireguard (e.g. https://www.stavros.io/posts/how-to-configure-wireguard/ )